cytoscape/cytoscape.js-cxtmenu/README.md

 // the default values of each option are outlined below: let defaults = {
   menuRadius: function(ele){ return 100; }, // the outer radius (node center to the end of the menu) in pixels.
 It is added to the rendered size of the node.
+Can either be a number or function as in the example.
   selector: 'node', // elements matching this Cytoscape.js selector will trigger cxtmenus
   commands: [ // an array of commands to list in the menu or a function that returns the array
     /*